-Visitors from the UK and Ireland are often surprised how close Poland actually is.
+Visitors from the UK and Ireland are often surprised how close Poland actually is.test

-Flights times from most UK airports are between 2 hrs to 2 hrs 45 mins obviously dependant on which airport you are flying from and which one you are flying to.
+Flights to Poland from most UK airports are between 2 hrs to 2 hrs 45 mins obviously dependant on which airport you are flying from and which one you are flying to.

 Typically, the shortest flight time from the UK would be to Gdansk Lech Walesa airport in the north of Poland which averages about 2 hours but it’s not unusual if 10 minutes is shaved off the flight time if winds are favourable.